 Southam Road Cemetery

-Southam Road Cemetery (Southam Road OX16 2EW)
+Southam Road Cemetery (Southam Road OX16 2FW) - our first cemetery located within the Town.

 The first burial took place on 27th March 1858 (Mary Turner, aged 9 months).
 Since then, thousands of burials have taken place, with more than 16,000 graves occupying an area of approximately 8.5 hectares (21 acres).